ex-nerd/prep/README.rst

   - Values that look like python repr() data for basic structures will be interpreted as such (e.g. ``['item1','item2']`` will be interpreted as a list object).
+  - Template interpolation *is* allowed in these options, so you can do things like use a command to send the prep time and mode to a log program.

 post
   - Identical to **pre** above, but runs after file processing